Procedure: Carers' career development assistance fund

 - be an existing staff member employed either full-time or part-time on permanent or fixed term appointment, with the event falling within their employment period, and

 - have achieved at least satisfactory work performance as evidenced by their Performance and Development Review (PDR), and

 - not have received a previous grant under the fund in the current calendar year.

-- There will be two rounds per year for applications under the Carers’ Career Development Assistance Fund.
+- There will be three rounds per year for applications under the Carers’ Career Development Assistance Fund.

 - Applicants will complete the Application Form and submit to Culture & Development (Human Resources Division).

 - Applications submitted after the event will not be considered.

 - The application is accompanied by the following: